 In response to an increase in colorectal cancer rates among younger people, the American Cancer Society recently announced an update to its guidelines for colorectal cancer screening.

 The new guideline now recommends that men and women who are at average risk for colorectal cancer begin getting screened when they are 45 years old.

 Previously, the guideline recommended screening begin at age 50 for people at average risk.

-“Since 1994, there has been a 51 percent increase in the rate of the disease among those younger than 50, and the death rate also has begun to rise,” says Dr. Donald Saelinger, a gastroenterologist and chief of the Gastroenterology Department at Straub Medical Center.
+“Since 1994, there has been a 51 percent increase in the rate of the disease among those younger than 50, and the death rate also has begun to rise,” says Dr. Timothy Swindoll, a gastroenterologist at Straub Medical Center.

-“Regular colorectal screening is one of the most powerful weapons for preventing colorectal cancer,” Saelinger adds.
+“Regular colorectal screening is one of the most powerful weapons for preventing colorectal cancer,” Swindoll adds.
 “With regular screening, most polyps can be found and removed before they have the chance to turn into cancer.
 Screening can also find colorectal cancer early, when it is highly curable.”

 The recommendations also state that:

 - People who are in good health and with a life expectancy of more than 10 years should continue regular colorectal cancer screening through the age of 75.

 - People ages 76-85 should make a decision with their medical provider about whether to be screened, based on their own personal preferences, life expectancy, overall health and prior screening history.

 - People older than 85 should no longer get colorectal cancer screening.